ONSdigital/babbage/README.md

   make debug-publishing
   ```

+* Babbage runs on port :8080

 ### Dependencies

+Babbage runs independently with these services

+* `sixteens`
+* `ElasticSearch`
+* `zebedee`

-Babbage runs independently.
-However, in order to run it locally in its publishing mode, with the other required services for that, there is a stack that can be used in dp-compose:
+In order to run it locally in its publishing mode, with the other required services for that, there is a stack that can be used in dp-compose:

 [Homepage publishing](https://github.com/ONSdigital/dp-compose/tree/main/v2/stacks#homepage-publishing)